jpillora/node-edit-google-spreadsheet/README.md

 ## Node - Edit Google Spreadsheet

 Currently, there are about 3 different node modules which allow you to read data off Google Spreadsheets, though none with a good write API.
 Enter `edit-google-spreadsheet`.
-A simple API for editting Google Spreadsheets.
+A simple API for reading and editting Google Spreadsheets.

+*Warning: There have been API changes since last release.
+See below.*

 #### Install
 ```